patrick-sharp/waypoint.nvim/README.md

 [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it [ ] handle the case where there is a swap file (or any error opening the file) features
-[x] validate schema of file on load
-[x] in get_waypoint_context, if the file is out of bounds, show an out of bounds message [x] set max context in config
-[x] debug why treesitter highlights broke (confirmed that og syntax works) [ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] limit context size to the size of the window
+[ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] limit context size to the size of the window
 [ ] do something about extmarks moving to top of file when you filter the whole file through some external tool (e.g. \b for biome for me)